Militia Resist a British Supply Run

 - Beaufort was a center of pirate activity, visited by Edward Teach (“Blackbeard”) and other famous pirates earlier in the 1700s.
 Spanish privateers, pirates sanctioned by Spain, raided unsuccessfully in 1747.

 - If you leave Beaufort by way of US 70 West to Morehead City, look to your right (north) as you leave land to cross the Newport River.
 Somewhere along that edge of the river in 1776 was Robert Williams’ Salt Works, established under contract with the new State of North Carolina.
 Prior to the war, almost all salt in the United States was imported, so the outbreak of conflict threatened this vital commodity: Denying salt to the rebels was a declared strategy of the British.
 In May 1776, Williams and Cornelius Harnett, president of the temporary state government, corresponded about setting up a salt works.
 Williams had seen some in Portugal.
 The next month the council agreed to buy the land here and give Williams £500 to set up, about $90,000 today.
-He almost immediately began to make excuses for why the work might be slow, and complain about the impacts on his other businesses.
+He almost immediately began to make excuses for why the work might be slow, and to complain about the impact on his other businesses.
 Little salt was produced, and the state withdrew funding by December.
 Another man, Richard Blackledge, set up with the same amount of money farther up the Newport, was deemed successful by the state that August.

 - Barefoot, Daniel, Touring North Carolina’s Revolutionary War Sites (Winston-Salem, NC: John F. Blair, Publisher, 1998)